Staff & Board

 Natasha is from and lives in Quincy.
 After graduating high school she visited Vienna, Austria as an exchange student.
 After returning to Quincy, she graduated from FRC in 2008 then graduated from Chico State in 2012.
 After receiving her DPT from University of the Pacific, she again returned to Quincy to work as a physical therapist.
 These days she spends time with her daughter and pets, gardening away in their beautiful mountain town.
 She looks forward to expanding her knowledge of farming with LSFP.

-Emma Talamantes was born and raised in Oakland, CA. Her passion for public health led her to internships at both the Oakland Family Violence Law Center and UCSF California Prevention Training Center.
-She graduated from UC Berkeley in 2022 with a degree in Gender and Women’s studies, taking classes that focused primarily on environmental justice.
-Throughout college, she worked in a variety of food service jobs and volunteered delivering homecooked food during COVID to food insecure community members.
-After graduating, she worked throughout the Bay Area farmers market circuit where she discovered the world of regenerative farming and food access projects.
-She is excited to now be apart of a project that bridges her passion for community work and environmental justice.
+Emma Talamantes was born and raised in Oakland, CA. During college, her passion for community wellness led her to internships at both the Oakland Family Violence Law Center and UCSF California Prevention Training Center.
+She graduated from UC Berkeley with a degree in Gender and Women’s studies, taking classes that focused primarily on environmental justice.
+Throughout college, she worked in a variety of food service jobs and volunteered delivering homecooked meals to food insecure community members.
+After graduating, she worked throughout the Bay Area farmers market circuit for an organic farm.
 Between 2023-24 she was one of the members of the Cultivate art residency through Lost Sierra Food Project, a community engagement project funded by Upstate California Creative Corps.
-During her downtime she enjoys practicing art, sharing food with friends, and hiking to her favorite swimming spot in Lakes Basin.
+During her downtime she enjoys doing arts and crafts, sharing food with friends, and hiking to her favorite swimming spots in Plumas County.

 Ama Koenigshof | Board President